maddaleona/harder_sharper_shorter_forward/README.md

 Although the data used in this study are not publicly available (provided under license from [Hudl StatsBomb](https://statsbomb.com/)), an equivalent surrogate dataset (same provider and same format) can be found in the [StatsBomb open-data repository](https://github.com/statsbomb/open-data).

 ---

+## At a glance

 ![Pitch-passing network construction](./figures/figure_pitch_arsenal_liverpool.png)
+Arsenal vs Liverpool, seen through the lens of network science: each zone of the pitch is a node, each pass a connection — revealing how teams really move the ball.

 ## Code